Fruitarianism: Varieties

-Some fruitarians will eat only what falls (or would fall) naturally from a plant; that is, plant foods that can be harvested without killing or harming the plant.
+Some fruitarians will eat only what falls naturally from a plant; that is, plant foods that can be harvested without killing or harming the plant.
 These foods consist primarily of culinary fruits, nuts, and seeds.
 Some do not eat grains, believing it is unnatural to do so, and some fruitarians feel that it is improper for humans to eat seeds as they contain future plants, or nuts and seeds, or any food besides juicy fruit.
 Others believe they should eat only plants that spread seeds when the plant is eaten.
 Others eat seeds and some cooked foods.
 Some fruitarians use the botanical definitions of fruits and consume pulses, such as beans, peas, or other legumes.
 Other fruitarians' diets include raw fruits, dried fruits, nuts, honey and olive oil, nuts, beans or chocolate.

-An even more extreme form is nutarianism, for individuals who only eat nuts.
+A related diet is nutarianism, for individuals who only eat nuts.

 Ideology and diet

-Some fruitarians wish, like Jains, to avoid killing anything, including plants, and refer to ahimsa fruitarianism.
+Some fruitarians, like Jains, wish to avoid killing anything, including plants, and refer to ahimsa fruitarianism.
 For some fruitarians, the motivation comes from a fixation on a utopian past, their hope being to return to a past that pre-dates an agrarian society to when humans were simply gatherers.
 Another common motivation is the desire to eliminate perceived toxicity from within the body.
 For others, the appeal of a fruitarian diet comes from the challenge that the restrictive nature of this diet provides.

 Nutrition

 According to nutritionists, adults must be careful not to follow a fruit-only diet for too long.
-A fruitarian diet is wholly unsuitable for children (including teens), nursing mothers and their babies.
+A fruitarian diet is wholly unsuitable for children, teens, nursing mothers and their babies.
 Death can result from malnutrition.